SteffenReith/J1Sc/README.md

 * Turn the simulated leds on by `$ff leds!`

 * Have fun with a running FORTH on the simulated J1Sc!

+## A FORTH Shell/Terminal for J1Sc
+Manfred Mahlow offers a really great terminal for embedded FORTH systems, which supports linux on X86 and Raspberry/Raspbian.
+Besides 430CamelForth , 430eForth , 4e4th, AmForth, anyForth , Mecrisp , Mecrisp-Stellaris , noForth and STM8 eForth it now supports the J1Sc with Swapforth.
+This solution gives a much higher comfort than the original Python-based terminals from Swapforth, hence it is suggested to use e4thcom.

+Simply download e4thcom (https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) and install (simply copy it to the installation directory) the e4thcom-plugin swapforth-j1sc.efc from support/e4thcom/.

+Start enjoying e4thcom by the following command-line by `e4thcom-0.6.3.1 -d ttyUSB1 -b B115200 -t swapforth-j1sc`.
+In case anything does not work, please check for the correct transmission rate (B11520 for the Nexys4 and B38400 for the simulation) and the serial device (e.g. `/dev/tnt0` for the simulation).
+Make sure that the PATH-variable is set correctly and your J1Sc instance is connected to `/dev/ttyUSB1` or modify the command-line accordingly to your situation.